sflanders95/EmpireMillenniumChatBlockerChromeExt/README.md

 If any map artifacts occur in the game, it is the game itself.
 Refreshing with F5 is a common necessity for this game, but the bookmarks will remain persistent.

 ### Version History:
+Jan 20, 2019 - Added export of chat to a new html file for easy download and sharing.
+Issue with saving the file: User must choose "Save __A__s" and then choose "Webpage Complete" in order for dynamic html to be saved.
+Otherwise the blank template html file is saved and not the desired chat html.

 Jan 14, 2019 - Ver 1.01 Allowed new game's domain to permissions of allowable domains. (empireww3.com)

 Jan 12, 2019 - Removed chat blocking aspect of the code.
 Replaced it with a way to use bookmarks in-game.